adulbrich/TrekTrak/src-mobile-app/README.md

 - Navigation is declarative using `<Link />` and `<Redirect />`.

 This differs from traditional React Native apps, which use `react-navigation` and manually configure routes and stacks in JavaScript.

-### Trade-offs

-- Some custom native modules aren’t available unless you **eject** to the bare workflow.
-- Native debugging can be harder if you're unfamiliar with Expo’s abstractions.

 ### Summary